tarantool/doc/doc/reference/reference_lua/box_space/select.rst

             ---
             ...

-            -- Select a specified tuple --
+            -- Select a tuple by the specified primary key -- tarantool> bands:select(4)
-            tarantool> bands:select(4)
             ---
             - - [4, 'The Beatles', 1960]